top of page

 April 2021: Presented preliminary low-T thermochronology results from Little Belt Mountains at 49th Annual UA GeoDaze research symposium.
 Best graduate talk award

-New Publication (December 2020): My MSc advisor Drew Laskowski and I published a paper in Geosphere.
+New Publication (December 2020): I published a paper in Geosphere with my MS advisor Drew Laskowski.
 We present new DZ U-Pb and Lu-Hf data from the Flint Creek Basin in western Montana and test the utility of these techniques for tracing the source of placer gold. doi.org/10.1130/GES02226.1

 August 2020: Started PhD in Geosciences Department at the University of Arizona.